LogtalkDotOrg/logtalk3/tools/dead_code_scanner/NOTES.md

 in false positives.
-When using library or user-defined meta-predicates, it can be helpful to compile the source files with the `optimize` flag turned on so that the meta-calls may be resolved at compile time and thus allow calling information for the meta-arguments to be recorded.
+When using library or user-defined meta-predicates, it can be helpful to compile the source files with the `optimize` flag turned on so that the meta-calls may be resolved at compile time and thus allow calling information for the meta-arguments to be recorded, avoiding false positives for predicates that are only meta-called.

 Other notes